How to Seal Tile, Marble,

 If you have not used a sealer

-before on a given product; make
+before on a given product; do

 a test sample, on an un-installed piece of your stone, or tile, to ensure